d2l-ai/d2l-en/chapter_introduction/index.md

 how to program a computer to recognize the word "Alexa", you yourself are able to recognize it.
-Armed with this ability, we can collect a huge *dataset* containing examples of audio and label those that do and that do not contain the wake word.
+Armed with this ability, we can collect a huge *dataset* containing examples of audio snippets and associated labels, indicating which snippets contain the wake word.
-In the machine learning approach, we do not attempt to design a system
+In the dominant approach to machine learning, we do not attempt to design a system
 *explicitly* to recognize wake words.
 Instead, we define a flexible program whose behavior is determined by a number of *parameters*.
-Then we use the dataset to determine the best possible set of parameters, those that improve the performance of our program with respect to some measure of performance on the task of interest.
+Then we use the dataset to determine the best possible parameter values, i.e., those that improve the performance of our program with respect to a chosen performance measure.

 You can think of the parameters as knobs that we can turn, manipulating the behavior of the program.